DomNomNom/osbot/README.md

   * pymunk
   * pyglet

-To write an AI, make a new script in game/resources.
+To write an controller (AI) make a new script in game/resources.
-Have a look at base.py and stupid.py for hints on how to make a AI.
+Have a look at base.py and stupid.py for more hints on how to make a controller.
+To acutally see the controller in action add a blob with your controller name to game/resources/levels/default.txt.
+This may change.